aldelaro5/Bug-Fables-Internal-Docs/docs/Battle system/Enemy actions/Enemies/HoloLeif.md

 - DeathSmoke particles plays at the target position with a size of 3.0x
 - Yield for 1.0 second

-## Move 9 - Gives the [Shield](../../Actors%20states/BattleCondition/Shield.md) condition on another enemy party member
+## Move 9 - [Shield](../../Actors%20states/BattleCondition/Shield.md) infliction on another enemy party member
 Gives the [Shield](../../Actors%20states/BattleCondition/Shield.md) condition on an enemy party member (including themselves).
 No damages are dealt.

 ### `dontusecharge` set to true